William E. Upjohn

-William Erastus Upjohn (June 15, 1853 – October 18, 1932) was an American medical doctor and both founder and president of The Upjohn Pharmaceutical Company.
+William Erastus Upjohn (June 15, 1853 – October 18, 1932) was an American physician and both founder and president of The Upjohn Pharmaceutical Company.
 He was named Person of the Century by the Kalamazoo, Michigan, newspaper.

 Early life

 Upjohn was one of twelve children born to Dr. Uriah Upjohn, pioneer doctor, and his wife, Maria Mills Upjohn, in Kalamazoo, Michigan.

 In 1875, he graduated from the University of Michigan medical school.

 Career

 Upjohn practiced medicine for 10 years in Hastings, Michigan.

 In his home, Dr. Upjohn experimented with ways to improve the means of administering medicine.
 He invented the easily digested friable pill, for which he received a patent in 1885.
 In 1886, he founded The Upjohn Pharmaceutical Company in Kalamazoo to manufacture friable pills and served 40 years as company president.